1405 Irwin Way,

 An Age-weighted Profit Sharing Plan is one that allows for higher contributions for older employees who are closer to retirement age.
 This plan is structured to benefit the older participant.
 This plan works best when there are a large number of younger employees and only a few older employees.
 Each participant is allocated a share of employer contributions and forfeitures based upon the amount needed to provide a benefit at retirement age of one percent of pay.
 Note that if an Age-weighted plan is not preferential because of older non-key employees, an alternative testing can be established that distinguishes between classes of employees, such as officers versus non-officers, in order to meet the non-discrimination testing requirements contained in the Internal Revenue Code.

-Ask Mr. Davies for a proposal and illustration for your businessbefore making any decisions or taking any action.
+Contact Mr. Davies for a proposal and illustration for your business.